© 2005 – 2018

 Terry Lee Page, 36, of Burlington, Iowa, was shot and killed outside his 1205 Franklin Street residence on the edge of North Hill in the early morning hours Tuesday, June 25, 2013.

 Police said they were called to the home about 5 a.m., where they found Page dead at the scene in the home’s back yard.
-He’d died from a single gunshot wound and pronounced dead at the scene.
+He’d died from a single gunshot wound and was pronounced dead at the scene.

 Page’s live-in girlfriend, Tammy Lewis, said she found him dead sometime between 5 and 5:15 a.m.